 Dublin City Sports Archive

-Dublin has a rich sporting heritage, with sport also playing an intrinsic role in the city’s social and cultural identity.
-Every local sports club or organization produces its own original records such as photographs, programs, minute books, financial records, correspondence, lists of membership, results of competitions, social events ephemera, and scrapbooks.
-These records are evidence of its activities and its significance at local and national level, and are of immense value to researchers.
+Dublin has a rich sporting heritage, with sport also playing an central role in the city’s social and cultural identity.
+Every local sports club or organisation produces its own original records; photographs, programs, minute books, financial records, correspondence, lists of membership, results of competitions, social events ephemera, and scrapbooks.
+These records demonstrate the significance of sport at local and national level.

 DCSA/001 Maids of the Mountain Hockey Club